Featuring Hanhwa Aqua Planet on Jeju Island

 GYEONGJU * BUSAN * JEJU-ISLAND (B)(L)(D)

-We'll travel south to the beautiful port city of Busan and visit the exciting Jagalchi Fish Market to shop for some dried seafood products at discounted prices.
-Jagalchi Fish Market is located next to Nampo Port and is noted as Korea's largest seafood market.
-We'll continue on to the airport in Busan to check-in for our flight to Jeju-do, Korea's largest island off the south coast, also known as the Island of the Gods.
+We'll travel south to the beautiful port city of Busan and visit the exciting Jagalchi Fish Market, noted as Korea's largest seafood market.
+Enjoy shopping for a wide variety of dried seafood products at discounted prices.
+We'll continue on to the airport in Busan to check-in for our afternoon flight to Jeju-do, Korea's largest island off the south coast, also known as the Island of the Gods.
 Jeju-do is often called samdado, the island of three abundances: rocks, wind and women.
 One of the island's symbols is the 'dolharubang' (stone grandfather) - a black lava statue of a kindly old man carved from porous volcanic rock and considered a god offering both protection and fertility.
-On arrival, we'll embark on a brief sightseeing tour of this semi-tropical paradise with a photo stop at Yongduam Rock - an unusual lava formation shaped like a dragon's head with its mouth wide open - a famous Jeju Island landmark.
+On arrival, we'll embark on a brief sightseeing tour of this semi-tropical paradise.
+We'll make a photo stop to view Yongdu-am (Dragon Head Rock) - an unusual lava formation shaped like a dragon's head with its mouth wide open - a famous Jeju Island landmark.
+Yongdu-am was created by strong winds and waves over thousands of years, however, there are many other legends and stories about how this rock was created.
 Enjoy a stroll through Bunjae Artpia, also known as The Spirited Garden - the world's largest botanical garden.
 The garden is rich with elegant bonsai plants laid-out along the paths of the park, together with garden trees and interesting rock formations.
-After a delicious dinner at a local restaurant, we'll check into our luxurious hotel to spend two fabulous nights.
-The hotel features a casino and an outdoor romantic atmosphere featuring Dutch windmills, a pond and a flower garden including the famous bench that was used for scenes in the popular Korean drama "All In".
-Enjoy the rest of the evening trying your luck on the machines in the casino at the hotel.
+After a delicious dinner at a local restaurant, we'll check into our luxurious hotel in Jeju to spend two nights.
+This fabulous hotel features a casino and an outdoor romantic atmosphere featuring Dutch windmills, a pond and a flower garden including the famous bench that was used to film scenes in the popular Korean drama "All In".
+Enjoy the rest of the day strolling through the outdoor garden or trying your luck on the slot machines in the casino at the hotel.
 In the evening, enjoy the spectacular dragon and volcano fountain show presented in the outdoor garden.

 JEJU ISLAND (B)(L)(D)

 Enjoy the beautiful Jeju Island scenery as we embark on another full day of sightseeing.
-On the eastern shores of the island, we'll visit Seopjikoji, a picturesque site overlooking the Pacific Ocean.
-Its romantic atmosphere is a well-known location where scenes of the popular Korean drama "All In" were filmed.
-Located on the hillside stands the famous All In House, featuring photos and memorabilia of Lee Byung Hun, the main actor of the mini-drama.
-We'll visit the new Hanhwa Aqua Planet Jeju - now known as Asia's largest aquarium, surpassing Okinawa's Churaumi Aquarium.
+Located in Seogwipo City on the east side of the island, we'll visit the Trick Art Museum, Korea's first museum to feature optical illusion art.
+Exhibitions on the walls and floors consist of seven themed sections such as Animal Zone, Jurassic Zone, Illusion Zone, Jurassic Zone, Magic Zone, etc. Trick art renders two dimensional paintings in three dimensions by creating illusion.
+Enjoy a visit of the new Hanhwa Aqua Planet Jeju - now known as Asia's largest aquarium, surpassing Okinawa's Churaumi Aquarium.
 Five tanks of marine life from the five oceans around the globe are featured at its World Oceans exhibit.
-Other sections of the aquarium features one dedicated to harbor seals, a penguin section, and a Living Ocean section featuring eels and crabs.
-For your viewing pleasure, a tank containing sardines and several small sharks features a special performance of haenyeo (Jeju women divers).
-The aquarium's grand finale is a tank that showcases Jeju Island's ecosystem with fifty species of fish including an impressive whale shark.
+Other sections of the aquarium feature one dedicated to harbor seals, a penguin section, and a Living Ocean section with eels and crabs.
+For your viewing pleasure, a tank containing sardines and several small sharks highlights a special performance of haenyeo (Jeju women divers).
+The aquarium's grand finale is a huge tank that showcases Jeju Island's ecosystem with over fifty species of fish.

-Accommodations at the JEJU LOTTE HOTEL or similar
+Accommodations at the JEJU LOTTE HOTEL RESORT or similar

 JEJU ISLAND * GWANGJU * JEONJU * CHEONGJU (B)(L)(D)